EmHain8/QGIS-Cartography-ICCB/docs/part1-styling-data.md

 ## Map Themes
-Map themes are a great way to make sure your data is shown in the correct maps - super important when you have multiple maps in the same project or showing multiple map views (like we are doing).
+Map themes are a way to collate selected layers together, so that they can be used in a map to show a theme.
+For instance, when doing an EIS (Environmental Investigation Study), you need to keep certain layers like the study area, rivers & etc but you need to change through different disciplines like flora, fauna, flooding, and other constraints.

+There are already map themes 3-6 loaded, so let's load 1-3.

 **Map 1 - AOI**